darkfponta/apexam/cpp/REPORT.md

 > Comparison of times elapsed by each call of `find`

 The graph above shows the different performance of the Bst before and after calling the `balance` function.
-The average times are plotted together with +/- std dev intervals.
+The average times are plotted together with +/- std dev intervals just to give an indication of the variability of the readings.

 As can be seen, before balancing the tree the times are on average higher and more variable (the black line).
 This is the expected behaviour.
-It should be noted that the worst case performance on an unbalanced Bst is `O(N)`: this can happen in few highly pathological cases (the Bst collapses into a list).
+Moreover it should be noted that the worst case performance on an unbalanced Bst is `O(N)`: this can happen in few highly pathological cases (when the Bst collapses into a list).
 In our case the Bst is generated randomly: the pathological case is unlikely and the trend resembles a logarithmic function.

 After balancing the tree, the performance improves and is less variable (red line).
 The behavior is clearly `O(logN)`.
-As a test, the best fitting logarithmic law is calculated and plotted (blue line).
+To confirm this, the best fitting logarithmic law is calculated and plotted (blue line).
-The match is very good.
+The match is very good (R<sup>2</sup>=0.995).

-The dependence of the behavior on the average tree depth is investigated below.
+For the sake of completion, the dependence of the behavior on the average tree depth is investigated below.

 ![Timesdepthplot](timesdepthplot.png)
 > The mean times are plotted and compared with the average tree depth for each case

-For the sake of completion, the plot above shows the trend of mean times together with the average depths.
+The plot above shows the trend of mean times together with the average depths.
 As can be expected the times and the depths show the same qualitative trend.
 The scale of representation is set on purpose to mark the correspondence.